lennyleadership/zhichang/content/posts/Why_are_you_the_best_fit_tips.md

 The key word is: "fit".

 ) Fit the team dynamics.
 Character, easy to work with.
+Be humble even though I am smart, and I have versatile skills.

 ) Fit the team to create synergy (1+1 > 2).